-Please note that Participants may be responsible for the arrangement of and costs associated with M&V activities for a project (if either Simplified or Full M&V approaches are selected).
-These activities/costs are NOT required for program participation but may be justified for specific projects.
-Projects that will require either Simplified or Full M&V methodologies MUST be ≥ 20 kW in peak electric demand savings in order to qualify in the Program.
+Please note that Participant may be responsible for the arrangement of (and costs associated with) M&V activities for a project if either simple or full M&V approaches are selected.
+These activities/costs are NOT required for Participants but may be justified for specific projects.